JoelStansbury/das/README.md

   - There is no external communication except what is required between MS Outlook and the javascript application

-> __DISCLAIMER:__ Keys shared between users are stored in an unencrypted file `das/key_manager/keys.csv`.
+> __DISCLAIMER 1:__ Keys shared between users are stored in an unencrypted file `das/key_manager/keys.csv`.
 If an encrypted conversation is to be rendered _practically_ un-decryptable, it is required that both users deleted the line corresponding to the other user in their `keys.csv`.
 It is also not read-write protected, so this is something that must be fixed before the tool is to be used in a critical setting.
+> __DISCLAIMER 2:__ This is still vulnerable to Man-in-the middle attacks carried out by either MS Outlook or the email service providers.
+Mitigating or eliminating this threat is a topic for future work.

 - [flask](https://pypi.org/project/Flask/) _application host_